salesforcecli/plugin-login/messages/logout.md

 # examples

-- Log out of all environments:
+- Interactively select the environments to log out of:

   <%= config.bin %> <%= command.id %>

-- Log out of all environments with no prompt:
+- Log out of all environments, without being prompted:

   <%= config.bin %> <%= command.id %> --no-prompt

 # flags.no-prompt.summary

-Don't prompt for confirmation.
+Don't prompt for confirmation; logs you out of all environments.

 # success

-You are now logged out of these environments: %s.
+You're now logged out of these environments: %s.

 # failure

-We failed to log out of these environments: %s.
+We failed to log you out of these environments: %s.

 # warning

-Warning: If you log out of a scratch org without having access to its password you won't be able to access this environment again, either through the CLI or the Salesforce UI.
+Warning: If you log out of a scratch org without having access to its password, you can't access this environment again, either through the CLI or the Salesforce UI.

 # prompt.select-envs

-Select the environments you want to logout of:
+Select the environments you want to log out of:

 # prompt.confirm

-Are you sure want to logout of %d environment%s?
+Are you sure you want to log out of %d environment%s?

 # prompt.confirm-all

-Are you sure want to logout of all of your environments?
+Are you sure you want to log out of all your environments?

 # no-environments

-No environments were logged out.
+We didn't log you out of any environments.